 Playing with newborns: why it’s important

-Play ideas for newborn babies
+Play ideas for newborns

-Here are some play ideas for newborn babies:
+Here are some play ideas for newborns:

 - Sing, chat, tickle, count toes, blow raspberries – simple things are best for newborns.
-Babies also love nursery rhymes that involve touch like ‘Round and round the garden’.
+Newborns also love nursery rhymes that involve touch like ‘Round and round the garden’.
 Sharing nursery rhymes or traditional songs from your own culture and language is great too.

 And remember to enjoy yourselves.
-It’s only play if it’s fun.
+It’s play only if it’s fun.